Naugaja Peer: Worship

 The shrine is venerated for safe journeys.
 Besides chaddar (cloth) and incense sticks, devotees offer wall clocks and watches, which are considered as a sign of good luck at the tomb of Naugaja peer.

-Many Politicians and passengers offer prayer at this holy place.
-This is also a must visit place for taxi drivers from north and south India.
+Many politicians and passengers offer prayer at this holy place.
+This is also often visited by taxi drivers from north and south India.

 Dogs and cows enjoy their daily food consisting of milk and wheat.
 Plus, as a routine, sparrows get grains from devotees.
 It is believed that people who come for worship wholeheartedly get what they want.

-Hindu History
+Hindu mythology

 This place was called 9 lane way (Naudara) (named after nine devis) and was situated in front of a Shiv temple where later the Muslim saint came and stayed.
 The Naudari is used as a bridge.

 The shrine represents the folk religion of the region which is a discourse between organised religions.

 Shrines

 A Naugaja Peer pilgrim centre is located in Saharanpur in Uttar Pradesh located on National Highway 73 which connects Roorkee in Uttarakhand to Panchkula in Haryana.
 Both Hindus and Muslims visit this place.

 Numerous legends and myths are associated with this peer.
 One such version is that during the period of Musa Ale Salam, the height of a man used to be around 26 ft and these mazars have been built around that time.